enewe101/iterable_queue/README.md

 endpoints.
 This distinction is needed for the management of consumer iteration to work automatically.

-To see an example, let's set up a function that will be executed by *producers*, i.e. workers that *put onto* the queue:
+Let's start by setting up a function that will be executed by *producers*, i.e. workers that *put onto* the queue:

 ```python
 from random import random